Supervised Hebbian Learning: Statistical mechanics of Supervised Hebbian Learning

 then we move on to $\langle m\rangle$

-and, analogously for $\langle q\rangle$, we obtain \eqref{eq:sce}. \end{proof} As a last manipulation we work out explicitly the self-consistencies in the zero fast-noise limit $\beta \to \infty$ as this allows a characterization of the ground state of the network too; results are provided in the next \begin{prop} The zero-temperature $\beta \to \infty$, large dataset $M\to \infty$ and large network $N \to \infty$ limit of the self-consistencies for the order parameters of the Hopfield model \eqref{model} implementing the supervised Hebbian learning read as
+and, analogously for $\langle q\rangle$, we obtain \eqref{eq:sce}. \end{proof} As a last manipulation we work out explicitly the self-consistencies in the zero fast-noise limit $\beta \to \infty$ as this allows a characterization of the ground state of the network too; results are provided in the next \begin{cor} The zero-temperature $\beta \to \infty$, large dataset scenario $M\gg 1$ and infinite volume limit $N \to \infty$ of the self-consistencies for the order parameters of the Hopfield model implementing the supervised Hebbian learning \eqref{model} read as

 where